mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Security skill covers both creating security systems and defeating them.
 Heroes proficient in Security might have gained their expertise as security experts, through general interest, or as professional criminals.

-**Skill Uses:** Pick a lock, bypass a fence, defeat alarm systems, evade security cameras, detect and disarm traps, escape bonds, infiltrate a building or site, install and operate security systems, open a safe, secure a building, pry open a door, etc.
+install and operate security systems, open a safe, secure a building, pry open a door, etc.

 ---